Autistic burnout reality vs Instagram - what burnout actually looks like

-What Autistic Burnout Really Looks Like (Not Just Being Tired)
+What Autistic Burnout Really Looks Like (Masking + Sensory Overload)

-Masking my autistic traits all day at work compounds the exhaustion—pretending to be neurotypical while already dealing with sensory overload drains my spoons even faster.
+Masking my autistic traits all day at work compounds the exhaustion—pretending to be neurotypical while already dealing with sensory overload drains my energy even faster.

 Loud noises, being sensitive to touch.
-Running outside is exhausting for me because of small bugs and sensations on my skin—sudden and overwhelming, draining spoons quickly.
+Running outside is exhausting for me because of small bugs and sensations on my skin—sudden and overwhelming, draining energy quickly.

 What Burnout Actually Looks Like